ca1773130n/Torch2Caffe2/README.md

 Python and shell script to convert Torch models into Caffe2 protobuf files.
 The conversion uses ONNX-Caffe2 backend and has three steps like:
 Torch (.t7) -> PyTorch (.pth) -> ONNX (.onnx.pb) -> Caffe2 (.pb)

-You need to specify the input dimension of the model.
+IMPORTANT: You need to specify the input dimension of the model.

 ## Source Download